fdifrison/java-persistence/README.md

 }
 ```

-where the SQL query needs to use the same column aliases that are expected by the `@ConstructorResult` mapping.
+Where the SQL query needs to use the same column aliases that are expected by the `@ConstructorResult` mapping.
 To then
 execute a named query, be it native or not, we use the entity manager `.createNamedQuery` method:

 ```java